THE HOUSE THAT LOVE BUILT

-That was exactly the case for American football hero Fred Hill in 1974 when his three-year-old daughter Kim was diagnosed with leukaemia.
+That was the case for American football hero Fred Hill, in 1974, when his three-year-old daughter Kim was diagnosed with leukaemia.

-The Philadelphia Eagles star and his wife were forced to sleep on benches in hospital hallways as their daughter received vital treatment and all around them they saw other parents suffering the same fate.
+The Philadelphia Eagles star and his wife were forced to sleep on benches in hospital hallways as their daughter received vital treatment.
+All around them they saw other parents suffering the same fate.

 Many had travelled long distances to bring their children to the hospital and most couldn’t afford long-term hotel accommodation.

 Fred rallied his team-mates to raise money for families in need.
 A deal between the team’s General Manager and the head of paediatric oncology at The Children’s Hospital of Philadelphia resulted in the purchase of a seven-bedroom house to serve as accommodation for families with sick children.

 Local McDonald’s restaurant owners joined forces and organised a special sale of mint-flavoured milkshakes to raise money to renovate the house.
 They brought in over US$35,000.
 The relationship between the restaurants and the charity grew from there.

 The charity, Ronald McDonald House Charities (RMHC), now operates in over 36 countries at over 338 properties that collectively offer over 6000 bedrooms to families with seriously ill children.